Decipher/wysiwyg_fields/README.txt

   drush make http://dl.dropbox.com/u/1804559/wysiwyg_fields.make [destination]

+Notes:
-Note: [destination] should be replaced with the directory you wish the site to
-      live in, e.g. wysiwyg_fields)
+  * [destination] should be replaced with the directory you wish the site to live in, e.g. wysiwyg_fields)

+  * The jQuery UI 1.7 library is downloaded in this make file, so jQuery Update is required.

 Features